Santangelom3/touch_friendly_waybar/README.md

 ```
   Fonts 'JetBrainsMono NFP' which comes from the 'ttf-jetbrains-mono-nerd' package.
-  Gammastep (for the nightlight)
+  gammastep (for the nightlight)
+  grim
+  slurp
   Hyprlock
-  Hyprshot
   swaysnc
 ```
 # Configuration and explanation